 Rev. Dr. Barbara Morgan

 “I know the plans I have for you declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.”

-Dr. Morgan’s theology is that we serve a God of the oppressed, that suffering knows no class, cultural, or geographical boundaries, that wherever you find suffering, you will find the Lord Jesus Christ.
+Her course of study and interests pertain to women in ministry and liberation theology.
+Her work expounds on the ministry of Jesus Christ and how liberation theology fits into the context of Christ’s ministry.
+Her ministry has stretched to many far-away lands, seeking dialogue and liberation for the marginalized and oppressed.
+Her theology is that we serve a God of the oppressed; that suffering knows no class, cultural or geographical boundaries, that wherever you find suffering, you will find the Lord Jesus Christ.